e00E/e00E.github.io/content/blog/this-website.md

 The source code which generates this site is on [Github](https://github.com/e00E/e00E.github.io).
 The generated static files are hosted by [Github Pages](https://docs.github.com/en/pages).
 I use Github Pages with my own domain so that I am free to migrate in the future.
 I will likely self host eventually.

 I want the generated HTML to be simple and semantic.
-This means using native elements like `article` instead of `div` when reasonable and giving the browser freedom to present the website how it wants to.
+This means using native elements like `article` instead of `div` when reasonable and giving the browser freedom when presenting the website.
 For example, I do not enforce a particular color scheme.
 This allows readers to choose how they want the site to look by using their own CSS or their browser's reader mode.

 ## Mardown examples